| com.sun.jdi.request.EventRequestManager |

 ClassUnloadRequest

-Creates a new disabled ExceptionRequest
+Creates a new disabled ExceptionRequest.

 The new event request is added to the list managed by this

 EventRequestManager.
-Use enable()
+Use enable() to

 activate this event request.